What are periods like with PCOS?

 Cysters, we tend to have several nutrient gaps.
 It’s not your fault!
 Even when you start eating PCOS friendly meals and snacking less, you’ll most likely still be lacking because inflammation alone makes it hard to absorb nutrients.
 These missing vitamins and minerals can help you regulate your period and keep them more mild.

 You can check out what vitamins and supplements you need by checking the links.
-But, Ovasitol, B12, zinc, magnesium, vitamin E, and biotin can all assist with PCOS symptoms, including (but definitely not limited to) cycle regulation and management!
+But, Inositol, B12, zinc, magnesium, vitamin E, and biotin can all assist with PCOS symptoms, including (but definitely not limited to) cycle regulation and management!

 Practice self-care.